IT’S NOT JUST YOU !

 There are 3 “flavors” of estrogen:

-[2] Estriol, the “protective hormone”, is active in retarding breast, colon, ovarian and other cancers.
+[2] Estriol, the “protective hormone”, is active in retarding production of breast, colon, ovarian and other cancers.

 [3] Estrone, the “baddie”, comes in 4 forms, 2 of which encourage the formation of cancers, particularly breast.

-The 20th-21st century investigative instrument, the ten-thousand-patient, double-blinded, p-value studded, NNT [“Number Needed To Treat” – to produce one Cure] – embellished, armour-plated superstudy is admirable in intent, elegant in logic, perfect if well designed and necessary to this age of legalistically-oriented medicine.
+The 20th-21st century investigative instrument, the ten-thousand-patient, double-blinded, p-value studded, NNT [“Number Needed To Treat” to produce one Cure] – embellished, armour-plated superstudy is admirable in intent, elegant in logic, insuperable if well constructed and necessary to this age of legalistically-oriented medicine.

-Perhaps the most unjust aspect of this paradigm is that such emphasis is put on super-expensive studies that our “vested interests” have become the initiators and drivers of much of our research.
+Perhaps the most unjust aspect of this paradigm of ours is that such emphasis is put on super-expensive studies that our “vested interests” have become, de facto, the principal initiators and drivers of much of our research.

-Perhaps also, this is the reason why the websites of the American superclinics uniformly manifest the opinion that the beneficial effects of DHEA (and other natural, non-Patentable, compounded Bioidentical hormonal substances) “have not been adequately studied and therefore cannot be recommended”.
+Perhaps also, these are the reasons why the websites of the American superclinics uniformly manifest the opinion that the beneficial effects of DHEA (and other natural, non-Patentable, compounded Bioidentical hormonal substances “have not been adequately studied and therefore cannot be recommended”).

 IT’S TIME FOR A PARADIGM SHIFT !!